-Further information regarding Jaw Surgery Treatment is available on the British Orthodontic Society website: www.yourjawsurgery.com
+Further information regarding Jaw Surgery Treatment is available on the British Orthodontic Society website: www.yourjawsurgery.com.
+You can also scan the following QR code to access this website:

 The QVH also run "Jaw Surgery Evenings": These events are run in the hospital to give patients considering/ or undergoing treatment the opportunity to share the experiences of patients who have undergone treatment.